Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning

-\textbf{Unexpected Relation Order Recognition.} Semantic parsing-based \cite{tois1,tois3} methods mostly do not effectively utilize the correlation information of relationship order and direction from user question expression.
-They become more susceptible to incorrect question understanding when the questions are complicated from both semantic and syntactic aspects.
+\textbf{Unexpected Relation Order Recognition.} Semantic parsing-based \cite{tois1,tois3,yuhang_csvm,xianan2022machinelearning} methods mostly do not effectively capitalize on the correlation information of relationship order and direction from user-question expression.
+They become more susceptible to incorrect understanding when the questions are complicated from both semantic and syntactic aspects.
 The accuracy rate of parsing syntactics can be dramatically decreased by those with long-distance dependency.
-More especially, tracing back to the above question example and Fig.\ref{graph_example}, in addition to the correct chain (with green arrows), the spurious multi-hop chain (with red arrows) from entity node [Martin Lawrence] to [Kim Bass] can lead to incorrect reasoning results when the semantic parser module fails to parse semantics such as reversing ($AB \rightarrow BA$) or shuffling ($ABC\rightarrow BCA$) the correct order of the relational chain.
-In short, we need to accurately capture longer ordered relational mappings implied in user language expressions to reach correct answers.
+More especially, tracing back to the above question example and Fig.\ref{graph_example}, in addition to the correct chain (with green arrows), the spurious multi-hop chain (with red arrows) from entity node [Martin Lawrence] to [Kim Bass] can lead to incorrect reasoning results when the semantic parser module fails to parse such semantics as, reversing ($AB \rightarrow BA$) or shuffling ($ABC\rightarrow BCA$), the correct order of the relational chain.
+In short, we need an accurately capture of longer ordered-relational mappings implied in user language expressions to reach correct answers.